Programming-Sai/dcit318-assignment1-11222100/README.md

 ---

 > **Note:**
-> Due to login issues with my student GitHub account (`studentID`), I created this repository under my personal GitHub account.
+> Due to login issues with my student GitHub account, I created this repository under my personal GitHub account.
 > All assignment commits are still authored using my **student account email** to meet submission requirements.
 > You can verify this by checking the commit history in the repository.